 Of course, we knew that for our son’s healthy development, physical, mental and emotional, it was important for him to spend time outdoors, interact with children his own age, and spend time using his hands and his brain to explore, play, learn and create.

 One thing he really enjoyed was making models with cardboard cut-outs.
-When we received a FlintoBox kit, he thoroughly enjoyed playing with it and was careful enough to preserve it to gift it to another child.
-Just to give you an idea, here are the contents of the box: it came complete with protective cover to keep clothes clean and other supplies.
+When we received the subscription play kit, he thoroughly enjoyed playing with it and was careful enough to preserve it to gift it to another child.
+Just to give you an idea, here are the contents of the box: it came complete with a protective cover to keep clothes clean and other supplies.

 Are you spending enough time with your child?